-If you are looking for luxury, I can think of no more luxurious place to stay in Provence than Le Clos de La Glycine with their duplex suites, stunning valley views, and beautiful flower-covered terrace.
+If you are looking for luxury, I can think of no more luxurious place to stay in Roussillon than Le Clos de La Glycine with their duplex suites, stunning valley views, and beautiful flower-covered terrace.

 On your way up the mountain up to Gordes, you get the most beautiful view of the entire town built on the hillside.
 It’s like something out of a fairy tale (except that most fairy tales don’t include selfie-stick wielding tourists).
 Still, everyone flocks there for a reason, and despite being filled with tourists, this Provencal village is chock full of charm.

 Gordes also has one of the more charming centers, with alleyways that are easy to get lost in, and a beautiful 12th-century church.
 It also has the added benefit of being close to the iconic Abbaye de Senanque, with its gorgeous lavender fields that are on everyone’s European bucket list.

-Where to Stay in Gordes: As one of the more touristic villages in Provence, there are plentiful accommodation options, but the prices are a little higher than other towns in Provence.
+As one of the more touristic villages in Provence, there are plentiful accommodation options, but the prices are a little higher than other towns in Provence.
 True budget seekers should always check Airbnb (sign up here for a free credit off your first stay) for the best options.

 But if you prefer a hotel or B&B, I have a few recommendations.
 Domaine de L’Enclos is the highest-rated B&B in town — guests love the stunning garden, the private terraces in many rooms, private parking, and ability to rent bikes.
 The price is on the affordable side for pricy Gordes.
 Another good mid-range option is B&B La Burliere, loved for its traditional Provencal stone house architecture, family-owned feel, and freebies like bike rental, breakfast, and parking.

-For those seeking a more luxurious experience, see if there’s availability at Hotel Le Jas, with a pool in a beautiful garden to keep you cool during those hot Provencal summers, and the most postcard-perfect view of Gordes.
+For those seeking a more luxurious experience, see if there’s availability at the exquisite Hotel Le Jas, with a pool in a beautiful garden to keep you cool during those hot Provencal summers, and the most postcard-perfect view of Gordes.